wigginst/www-1/docs/source/wordcount.rst

 Running the Code
 --------------

-Next we will run the example on a local standalone Hadoop node.
+Next we will run the example on distributed mode.
 Before we do so, we need to create a set of input files that will be given to the program.

 First create a directory in which to put all the input files.
 The program will read all the files that are in this folder.
 Use the following commands to create the files and directories.

 .. code-block:: bash

-    mkdir -p ~/hadoop/admicloudtutorial/wordcount/input
+    mkdir wordcount_input
-    cd ~/hadoop/admicloudtutorial/wordcount/input
+    cd wordcount_input
     vim 1.txt
     vim 2.txt